Structural Tag Usage¶

 Phi-4-mini:

-Similar to DeepSeek-V3, but the tool calling part is wrapped in <|tool_call|>...<|/tool_call|>
+Similar to DeepSeek-V3, but the tool calling part is wrapped in <|tool_call|>...<|/tool_call|> and organized in a list.

 <|tool_call|>[{"name": "function_name_1", "arguments": params}, {"name": "function_name_2", "arguments": params}]<|/tool_call|>